Nanyte25/ara/roles/ara_tests/README.rst

 ======================

-An Ansible role that installs ARA and Ansible to run quick and inexpensive tests that do not require superuser privileges.
+An Ansible role that installs ARA and Ansible to run quick and inexpensive tests that do not require superuser privileges for testing with sqlite.

+Testing with MySQL and PostgreSQL assumes that Docker is installed and running.
+The role takes care of creating containerized databases for test purposes.

 Role Variables
 --------------